harrisonlab/phytophthora_fragariae/OrthoFinder.md

 ```

 ```
+The number of TF/TRs searched for is:
+516
+Of these, the following number were found in orthogroups:
+511
+These were distributed through the following number of Orthogroups:
+234
+The following TF/TRs were found in Race 2 unique orthogroups:
+0
+These orthogroups contain the following number of TF/TRs:
+0
+The following TF/TRs were found in P.fragariae unique orthogroups:
+234
+These orthogroups contain the following number of TF/TRs:
+511
 ```

 # The Race 2 transcription factors and transcriptional regulators that were not found in orthogroups were identified